DavidHein/jumpcutter/README.md

+# THIS REPO IS CURRENTLY WIP AND MIGHT STAY THIS WAY.
+I JUST WANNA TRY OUT SOME STUFF :)

 # jumpcutter

 Automatically edits videos.
 Explanation here: https://www.youtube.com/watch?v=DQ8orIurGxw

 Go here for a more polished version of this software that my friends and I have been working on fr the last year or so: https://jumpcutter.com/